What is pre-approval and how does it work?

-A few years ago, the only way to know if you were going to be accepted for a credit card or loan was to take a punt and apply.
-But when you apply for credit, lenders do aof your credit report, leaving a mark that lasts for 12 months.
+A few years ago, the only way to know if you were going to be accepted for aor was to take a punt and apply.
+But when you apply for credit, lenders do a of your , leaving a mark that lasts for 12 months.
 Too many hard searches in a short space of time, and your credit score could take a hit.

 That’s why at ClearScore, we show you your eligibility for credit cards and loans before you apply.
 We do this by running a soft search of your credit report, which won’t leave a mark on your file or damage your score.
 You could have an 80%, 90% or 95% chance of being approved, for example.
 And if you have a 100% chance of being approved, you’ve hit the jackpot - we call this being pre-approved.

 If you’re pre-approved for a credit card or loan, this means the lender has told us you’ll be accepted for that product as long as you pass their fraud checks and your application details are correct.

 Not only does this give you more certainty when applying, it also means only one hard search on your credit report, protecting your credit score.

 Almost all pre-approved offers come with a guaranteed APR (annual percentage rate), which means that the interest rate you see is the rate you’ll get.

 This is useful because usually, credit card and loan providers advertise their 'representative' or 'typical' APR, which is the rate at least 51% of people will get, but not necessarily the one you’ll get when you apply.

 For some credit cards, we now offer guaranteed credit limits, so you can be sure you’ll get the money you need.

 Often, credit limits are used by lenders to manage risk.
 If they think someone could be risky, they might approve their application but give them a much lower credit limit.
 But with a guaranteed limit, you’ll know what you’re getting.